 Since the absence from a final examination is excused only for the most serious of circumstances, the SHWC will provide verification of the visit for those students who are seen at the SHWC for treatment at the time of their illness only.

 - Ask instructors about expectations for class attendance and what procedures they will follow for students who miss class or assignments.
 Such policies are determined by each instructor and will differ from class to class.

 - In the event of a missed class or inability to complete course work due to illness, contact the instructor to make whatever arrangements are necessary to make up any work.

 - Notify the professor promptly by email.
 This should be done before the missed class unless it is not possible to do so (for example, if hospitalized or incapacitated).
 In cases where prior notification is not possible, notify the professor as soon as possible.

-- Misrepresenting personal circumstances to a faculty member, Student Health and Wellness staff, or any university official constitutes academic dishonesty and is grounds for action by the Academic Ethics Board.
+- Misrepresenting personal circumstances to a faculty member, SHWC staff, or any university official constitutes academic dishonesty and is grounds for action by the Academic Ethics Board.